Blackbirds

 Lives, Habitats, & Pictures of the Blackbirds

-There are five species of the blackbirds in North America, the Red-winged Blackbird and the Rusty Blackbird are the only two that may be seen in Eastern North America, while the Brewer's Blackbird, Yellow-headed Blackbird and Tricolored Blackbird are seen from the Central regions of North America to the Western coastlines.
+There are five species of the blackbirds in North America, the Red-winged Blackbird and the Rusty Blackbird are the only two that may be seen in eastern North America, while the Brewer's Blackbird, Yellow-headed Blackbird and Tricolored Blackbird are seen from the central regions of North America to the western coastlines.

 Classic Collection of North American Birds